krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

     <div style="height: 549px; width: 100%;"><iframe class="pythontutor-iframe" src="https://pythontutor.com/iframe-embed.html#code=%23%20%E8%AF%B7%E6%B3%A8%E6%84%8F%EF%BC%8CPython%20%E7%9A%84%20list%20%E6%98%AF%E5%8A%A8%E6%80%81%E6%95%B0%E7%BB%84%EF%BC%8C%E5%8F%AF%E4%BB%A5%E7%9B%B4%E6%8E%A5%E6%89%A9%E5%B1%95%0A%23%20%E4%B8%BA%E4%BA%86%E6%96%B9%E4%BE%BF%E5%AD%A6%E4%B9%A0%EF%BC%8C%E6%9C%AC%E5%87%BD%E6%95%B0%E5%B0%86%20list%20%E7%9C%8B%E4%BD%9C%E9%95%BF%E5%BA%A6%E4%B8%8D%E5%8F%AF%E5%8F%98%E7%9A%84%E6%95%B0%E7%BB%84%0Adef%20extend%28nums%3A%20list%5Bint%5D,%20enlarge%3A%20int%29%20-%3E%20list%5Bint%5D%3A%0A%20%20%20%20%22%22%22%E6%89%A9%E5%B1%95%E6%95%B0%E7%BB%84%E9%95%BF%E5%BA%A6%22%22%22%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E4%B8%80%E4%B8%AA%E6%89%A9%E5%B1%95%E9%95%BF%E5%BA%A6%E5%90%8E%E7%9A%84%E6%95%B0%E7%BB%84%0A%20%20%20%20res%20%3D%20%5B0%5D%20*%20%28len%28nums%29%20%2B%20enlarge%29%0A%20%20%20%20%23%20%E5%B0%86%E5%8E%9F%E6%95%B0%E7%BB%84%E4%B8%AD%E7%9A%84%E6%89%80%E6%9C%89%E5%85%83%E7%B4%A0%E5%A4%8D%E5%88%B6%E5%88%B0%E6%96%B0%E6%95%B0%E7%BB%84%0A%20%20%20%20for%20i%20in%20range%28len%28nums%29%29%3A%0A%20%20%20%20%20%20%20%20res%5Bi%5D%20%3D%20nums%5Bi%5D%0A%20%20%20%20%23%20%E8%BF%94%E5%9B%9E%E6%89%A9%E5%B1%95%E5%90%8E%E7%9A%84%E6%96%B0%E6%95%B0%E7%BB%84%0A%20%20%20%20return%20res%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E6%95%B0%E7%BB%84%0A%20%20%20%20nums%20%3D%20%5B1,%203,%202,%205,%204%5D%0A%20%20%20%20print%28%22%E6%95%B0%E7%BB%84%20nums%20%3D%22,%20nums%29%0A%0A%20%20%20%20%23%20%E9%95%BF%E5%BA%A6%E6%89%A9%E5%B1%95%0A%20%20%20%20nums%20%3D%20extend%28nums,%203%29%0A%20%20%20%20print%28%22%E5%B0%86%E6%95%B0%E7%BB%84%E9%95%BF%E5%BA%A6%E6%89%A9%E5%B1%95%E8%87%B3%208%20%EF%BC%8C%E5%BE%97%E5%88%B0%20nums%20%3D%22,%20nums%29&codeDivHeight=472&codeDivWidth=350&cumulative=false&curInstr=6&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe></div>
     <div style="margin-top: 5px;"><a href="https://pythontutor.com/iframe-embed.html#code=%23%20%E8%AF%B7%E6%B3%A8%E6%84%8F%EF%BC%8CPython%20%E7%9A%84%20list%20%E6%98%AF%E5%8A%A8%E6%80%81%E6%95%B0%E7%BB%84%EF%BC%8C%E5%8F%AF%E4%BB%A5%E7%9B%B4%E6%8E%A5%E6%89%A9%E5%B1%95%0A%23%20%E4%B8%BA%E4%BA%86%E6%96%B9%E4%BE%BF%E5%AD%A6%E4%B9%A0%EF%BC%8C%E6%9C%AC%E5%87%BD%E6%95%B0%E5%B0%86%20list%20%E7%9C%8B%E4%BD%9C%E9%95%BF%E5%BA%A6%E4%B8%8D%E5%8F%AF%E5%8F%98%E7%9A%84%E6%95%B0%E7%BB%84%0Adef%20extend%28nums%3A%20list%5Bint%5D,%20enlarge%3A%20int%29%20-%3E%20list%5Bint%5D%3A%0A%20%20%20%20%22%22%22%E6%89%A9%E5%B1%95%E6%95%B0%E7%BB%84%E9%95%BF%E5%BA%A6%22%22%22%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E4%B8%80%E4%B8%AA%E6%89%A9%E5%B1%95%E9%95%BF%E5%BA%A6%E5%90%8E%E7%9A%84%E6%95%B0%E7%BB%84%0A%20%20%20%20res%20%3D%20%5B0%5D%20*%20%28len%28nums%29%20%2B%20enlarge%29%0A%20%20%20%20%23%20%E5%B0%86%E5%8E%9F%E6%95%B0%E7%BB%84%E4%B8%AD%E7%9A%84%E6%89%80%E6%9C%89%E5%85%83%E7%B4%A0%E5%A4%8D%E5%88%B6%E5%88%B0%E6%96%B0%E6%95%B0%E7%BB%84%0A%20%20%20%20for%20i%20in%20range%28len%28nums%29%29%3A%0A%20%20%20%20%20%20%20%20res%5Bi%5D%20%3D%20nums%5Bi%5D%0A%20%20%20%20%23%20%E8%BF%94%E5%9B%9E%E6%89%A9%E5%B1%95%E5%90%8E%E7%9A%84%E6%96%B0%E6%95%B0%E7%BB%84%0A%20%20%20%20return%20res%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E6%95%B0%E7%BB%84%0A%20%20%20%20nums%20%3D%20%5B1,%203,%202,%205,%204%5D%0A%20%20%20%20print%28%22%E6%95%B0%E7%BB%84%20nums%20%3D%22,%20nums%29%0A%0A%20%20%20%20%23%20%E9%95%BF%E5%BA%A6%E6%89%A9%E5%B1%95%0A%20%20%20%20nums%20%3D%20extend%28nums,%203%29%0A%20%20%20%20print%28%22%E5%B0%86%E6%95%B0%E7%BB%84%E9%95%BF%E5%BA%A6%E6%89%A9%E5%B1%95%E8%87%B3%208%20%EF%BC%8C%E5%BE%97%E5%88%B0%20nums%20%3D%22,%20nums%29&codeDivHeight=800&codeDivWidth=600&cumulative=false&curInstr=6&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false" target="_blank" rel="noopener noreferrer">Full Screen ></a></div>

-## 4.1.2 &nbsp; Advantages and Limitations of Arrays
+## 4.1.2 &nbsp; Advantages and limitations of arrays

 Arrays are stored in contiguous memory spaces and consist of elements of the same type.
 This approach provides substantial prior information that systems can leverage to optimize the efficiency of data structure operations.

-- **High Space Efficiency**: Arrays allocate a contiguous block of memory for data, eliminating the need for additional structural overhead.
+- **High space efficiency**: Arrays allocate a contiguous block of memory for data, eliminating the need for additional structural overhead.
-- **Support for Random Access**: Arrays allow $O(1)$ time access to any element.
+- **Support for random access**: Arrays allow $O(1)$ time access to any element.
-- **Cache Locality**: When accessing array elements, the computer not only loads them but also caches the surrounding data, utilizing high-speed cache to enchance subsequent operation speeds.
+- **Cache locality**: When accessing array elements, the computer not only loads them but also caches the surrounding data, utilizing high-speed cache to enchance subsequent operation speeds.

 However, continuous space storage is a double-edged sword, with the following limitations:

-- **Low Efficiency in Insertion and Deletion**: As arrays accumulate many elements, inserting or deleting elements requires shifting a large number of elements.
+- **Low efficiency in insertion and deletion**: As arrays accumulate many elements, inserting or deleting elements requires shifting a large number of elements.
-- **Fixed Length**: The length of an array is fixed after initialization.
+- **Fixed length**: The length of an array is fixed after initialization.
 Expanding an array requires copying all data to a new array, incurring significant costs.
-- **Space Wastage**: If the allocated array size exceeds the what is necessary, the extra space is wasted.
+- **Space wastage**: If the allocated array size exceeds the what is necessary, the extra space is wasted.

-## 4.1.3 &nbsp; Typical Applications of Arrays
+## 4.1.3 &nbsp; Typical applications of arrays

 Arrays are fundamental and widely used data structures.
 They find frequent application in various algorithms and serve in the implementation of complex data structures.

-- **Random Access**: Arrays are ideal for storing data when random sampling is required.
+- **Random access**: Arrays are ideal for storing data when random sampling is required.
 By generating a random sequence based on indices, we can achieve random sampling efficiently.
-- **Sorting and Searching**: Arrays are the most commonly used data structure for sorting and searching algorithms.
+- **Sorting and searching**: Arrays are the most commonly used data structure for sorting and searching algorithms.
 Techniques like quick sort, merge sort, binary search, etc., are primarily operate on arrays.
-- **Lookup Tables**: Arrays serve as efficient lookup tables for quick element or relationship retrieval.
+- **Lookup tables**: Arrays serve as efficient lookup tables for quick element or relationship retrieval.
 For instance, mapping characters to ASCII codes becomes seamless by using the ASCII code values as indices and storing corresponding elements in the array.
-- **Machine Learning**: Within the domain of neural networks, arrays play a pivotal role in executing crucial linear algebra operations involving vectors, matrices, and tensors.
+- **Machine learning**: Within the domain of neural networks, arrays play a pivotal role in executing crucial linear algebra operations involving vectors, matrices, and tensors.
 Arrays serve as the primary and most extensively used data structure in neural network programming.
-- **Data Structure Implementation**:  Arrays serve as the building blocks for implementing various data structures like stacks, queues, hash tables, heaps, graphs, etc. For instance, the adjacency matrix representation of a graph is essentially a two-dimensional array.
+- **Data structure implementation**:  Arrays serve as the building blocks for implementing various data structures like stacks, queues, hash tables, heaps, graphs, etc. For instance, the adjacency matrix representation of a graph is essentially a two-dimensional array.